maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 The width of the input box.

+### Display Style ### {#Display_Type}

+A selection menu allowing you to choose how the button for a boolean (true/false) value should be displayed.
+This menu provides options for customizing the visual representation of the button, giving you control over its appearance based on the boolean state it represents.

+* Dropdown: A dropdown menu for selecting either true or false, accompanied by a confirmation button.
+* Click button: A button that, when pressed, toggles between true and false states with each subsequent press.
+* Toggle button: A toggle button that switches between true and false when pressed.

 ### Insert Stars ### {#Insert_Stars}

 Insert Stars affect the way STACK treats the validation of CAS strings.